-A suspended sponsor licence has the potential to impact your business by affecting your ability to hire non-EEA skilled workers.
+A suspended sponsor licence can be damaging to your business, affecting your permission to sponsor migrant workers.

-If you have received formal notification from UKVI that your company’s Tier 2 sponsorship licence is at risk of suspension, your next steps will be business-critical.
+If you have received formal notification from UKVI that your company’s sponsorship licence is at risk of suspension, your next steps will be business-critical.

-DavidsonMorris brings substantial experience in advising companies facing sponsor licence suspension:
+DavidsonMorris’ team of specialist UK immigration lawyers bring substantial experience in advising companies facing a sponsor licence suspension.